patternfly/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/about-modal/design.md

 ![Modal](./img/about-modal.png)

-1. **Backdrop**: blurs any interface elements in the background to bring the modal content into focus
+1. **Backdrop**: Blurs any interface elements in the background to bring the modal content into focus
 2. **Modal**
-3. **Branding**: provides logo and branding for the product.
+3. **Branding**: Provides logo and branding for the product.
 Substitute your own logotype by providing an SVG that can be scaled proportionately to fit the space.
 4. **Product title**
 5. **Close button**
 6. **Content**: Label and version